Cognigy/Documentation/docs/en/docs/ai/resources/manage/tokens.md

     Tokens will automatically apply curly brackets to your script, therefore they must be omitted from the script field when creating tokens and from text fields when using tokens.

 ???+ info "Create Tokens from JSON"
     You can create a Token directly from any JSON editor within Cognigy.AI.
-To do this, right click the value you want to reference and select "Create Token from JSON Path" from the context menu.
-The "Script" field will already be pre-filled.
-You can also mark the value before right clicking it, to have the Name field pre-filled with the marked text.
+To do this, right-click the value you want to reference and select **Create Token from JSON Path** from the context menu.
+The **Script** field will already be pre-filled.
+You can also mark the value before right-clicking it, to have the Name field pre-filled with the marked text.

 ## Token Management Menu